TheRandomLabs/RandomPatches/README.md

 the server.

-By default, RandomPatches aims to be as non-invasive as possible—there are no breaking changes to game mechanics or noticeable GUI additions.
+By default, RandomPatches aims to be as non-invasive as possible—there are no breaking changes to game mechanics or conspicuous GUI additions.
 Indeed, with the default settings, the mod should be virtually unnoticeable when one is not specifically looking for it.
-In addition, RandomPatches should automatically disable its features if they are implemented by another mod.
+In addition, RandomPatches should automatically disable any of its features that are implemented by another mod in order to preserve compatibility wherever possible.

 ## Features